apideck-libraries/portman/README.md

 2. Copy `.env.example` to `.env` and add environment variables you need available to your collection.
 3. Copy/rename and customize each of the \_\_\_\_.example.json config files in the root directory to suit your needs.
 4. Start converting your OpenApi document to Postman
-- Postman Configuration options can be found [here](https://github.com/thim81/openapi-to-postman/blob/develop/OPTIONS.md)
+- Postman Configuration options can be found [here](https://github.com/thim81/openapi-to-Postman/blob/develop/OPTIONS.md)
-- Configuring test generation can be found [here](https://github.com/thim81/openapi-to-postman/blob/develop/TESTGENERATION.md)
+- Configuring test generation can be found [here](https://github.com/thim81/openapi-to-Postman/blob/develop/TESTGENERATION.md)

 ## Installation

 ### Local Installation (recommended)

-You can add the portman CLI to the `node_modules` by using:
+You can add the Portman CLI to the `node_modules` by using:

 ```shell
 $ npm install --save-dev @apideck/portman